felipead/job-scheduler/README.md

 If performance was not a concern, we could simply maintain a simple array containing all jobs.
 For every minute, we would go over the array and trigger those jobs that match that exact minute (and hour):

 ```
-let jobs: an array containing a scheduled jobs
+let jobs: an array containing all scheduled jobs

 for any given time:
     for job in jobs: